hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 };
 ```

-Each DNS server accepts queries only from the configured `good clients`
+Each DNS server accepts queries only from the addresses configured in the `acl`
-addresses `localhost`, `localnets`, `10.20.0.0/16` and ignores other queries.
+block `goodclients`: `localhost`, `localnets`, `10.20.0.0/16`.
+Other queries
+are ignored.
 The special address `localhost` is the DNS server itself.
-The special address
+The
-`localnets` are the IP addresses of the networks the server is connected to.
+special address `localnets` are the IP addresses of the networks the server is
-The IPv4 prefix `10.20.0.0/16` specifies the IPv4 addresses in the respective
+connected to.
+The IPv4 prefix `10.20.0.0/16` specifies the IPv4 addresses in
-range.
+the respective range.

 ### Zones